aspose-total/Aspose.Total-Products/total/en/cpp/conversion/eml-to-image/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export EML to IMAGE" h2="Transform EML to IMAGE within C++ application without requiring Microsoft Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

-Are you are a C++ developer looking to add email conversion features inside your applications?
-Using [Aspose.Email for C++](https://products.aspose.com/email/cpp/) you can convert EML file format to HTML.
-After that, by using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) API, you can export HTML to IMAGE.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+As a C++ developer, you may need to add email conversion features inside your applications.
+Email conversion is a process of transforming emails from one format to another.
+For example, you may need to convert an email from EML file format to HTML.

+<h2>How Aspose.Total helps for EML to Image Conversion</h2>

+Aspose.Total for C++ is a comprehensive suite of APIs that provides developers with the ability to create, manipulate, and convert various file formats.
+It includes two APIs, Aspose.Email for C++ and Aspose.Words for C++, which can be used to convert EML file format to HTML and then export HTML to IMAGE.

+Aspose.Email for C++ is a powerful email processing API that enables developers to create, read, and manipulate emails in various formats.
+It can be used to convert EML file format to HTML.

+Aspose.Words for C++ is a powerful document processing API that enables developers to create, read, and manipulate documents in various formats.
+It can be used to export HTML to IMAGE.

+By using Aspose.Total for C++, developers can easily convert EML file format to HTML and then export HTML to IMAGE.
+It is a comprehensive suite of APIs that provides developers with the ability to create, manipulate, and convert various file formats.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}